MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-for-each-function.md

 ---
-title: "for_each_function"
+title: "!for_each_function"
-description: "The for_each_function extension executes a debugger command for each function, in a specified module, whose name matches a specified pattern."
+description: "The !for_each_function extension executes a debugger command for each function, in a specified module, whose name matches a specified pattern."
-keywords: ["for_each_function Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!for_each_function Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref